Larry O'Brien Championship Trophy: Use in NBA Finals

 Game 3 of the 2006 NBA Finals, with the painted O'Brien trophy seen at center court behind the Miami Heat logo.

 From the 2004–05 to 2008–09 season, the NBA used a painted version of the O'Brien trophy on the center of the court during the NBA Finals.
 The trophy was featured for the 2005, 2006, 2007, 2008, and 2009 NBA Finals before being removed, with players citing the slipperiness of the trophy and other decals.
+In 2025, after significant public backlash for the O'Brien Trophy missing at center court during the 2025 NBA Finals and use of a digital hologram of the trophy, NBA commissioner Adam Silver announced the return of the O'Brien trophy at center court, alongside the Finals script logo, with its official return being the 2026 NBA Finals.

-In 2025, after significant public backlash for the O'Brien trophy missing at center court during the 2025 NBA Finals and use of a digital hologram of the trophy, NBA commissioner Adam Silver announced the return of the O'Brien trophy at center court, alongside the Finals script logo, with its official return being the 2026 NBA Finals.
+Starting in the 1996 NBA Finals, both participating teams wore a jersey patch featuring a heavily stylized Larry O'Brien Trophy.
+From the 1999 through the 2001 NBA Finals, the trophy was featured as part of an oval patch which read "NBA Finals" and indicated the year.
+For the 2002 NBA Finals, the patch featured the O'Brien Trophy and the NBA logo, without the oval.
+From the 2003 to 2009 NBA Finals, the participating teams wore just the trophy design as a jersey patch, without the NBA logo.
+Since the 2010 NBA Finals, the trophy design has not been featured on the NBA Finals jersey patch.